Bellika/vim-hof/README.md

 # Userstory-11

 To create a blockquote, add a > in front of a paragraph.
+Blockquotes can contain multiple paragraphs.
+Add a > on the blank lines between the paragraphs.

 > This is a block
+>
 > Quote
+>
 > Crimpcity